rgambord/c99-doc/doc/sections/6/10/4/index.rst

 .. _9899_6.10.4p1:

+.. container:: snum

+   :ref:`1 <9899_6.10.4p1>`

-:ref:`1 <9899_6.10.4p1>` The string literal of a #line directive, if present, shall be a character string literal.
+The string literal of a `#line` directive, if present, shall be a character string literal.

 .. rubric:: Semantics

 .. _9899_6.10.4p2:

+.. container:: snum

+   :ref:`2 <9899_6.10.4p2>`

-:ref:`2 <9899_6.10.4p2>` The line number of the current source line is one greater than the number of new-line characters read or introduced in translation phase 1 (:ref:`5.1.1.2 <9899_5.1.1.2>`) while processing the source file to the current token.
+The line number of the current source line is one greater than the number of new-line characters read or introduced in translation phase 1 (:ref:`5.1.1.2 <9899_5.1.1.2>`) while processing the source file to the current token.

 .. _9899_6.10.4p3:

+.. container:: snum

+   :ref:`3 <9899_6.10.4p3>`

-:ref:`3 <9899_6.10.4p3>` A preprocessing directive of the form
+A preprocessing directive of the form

 .. code-block:: text